nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ## Upcoming Changes

-### [Future Change] Tokens to Become Mandatory - Be Prepared!
+### [Possible Action Required] Security Improvements - Be Prepared!

-Whenever using command line tools like `nuxeoctl`, Nuxeo CLI, Maven, the REST API to trigger Nuxeo Studio releases, Nuxeo Online Services will request a token instead of your password in order to authenticate.

-Passwords can still be used for now, and this change will be rolled out progressively, with communication made beforehand so that you know what to expect.
-To prevent any issue in the future, we strongly recommend you to do the switch to tokens as soon as possible: see our [token management]({{page page='token-management'}}) documentation for details on how to create and apply your token.

-{{#> callout type='info'}}
-This only impacts command-line tools and APIs.
-It doesn't change the way you log in to Nuxeo Online Services when using your browser, for instance when accessing Nuxeo Studio.
-{{/callout}}
+Nuxeo Online Services will be improved in the next couple of months to enhance security, and may require actions on your end.
+Learn how to [get prepared]({{{page page='security-improvements-faq'}}}) for the change.

 ### Custom Icons Support